-Already a winner last year, the Speed Master GS with the R22 race plate confirms its superior performance this year.
+Already a winner last year, the Speed Master GS with the R22 race plate reaffirms its superior performance this year.

-Along with its twin the Rossignol Hero Master, this ski outperformed all the other skis in the "Giant Slalom" category where we are looking for high-performance skis that are still accessible to recreational skiers.
+Along with its twin the Rossignol Hero Master, this ski outperformed all the other skis in the "Giant Slalom" category where we look for high-performance skis that are still accessible to recreational skiers.

-The skis stand out for their exceptional performance on hard...
+The skis stand out for their exceptional performance on hard pack...
 Read on

 The ski is identical to Dynastar's Speed Master GS R22.

-Already a medal winner last year, the Hero Master with the R22 race plate confirms its superior performance this year.
+Already a medal winner last year, the Hero Master with the R22 race plate reaffirms its superior performance this year.